Janasena Party: 2024 elections

 On 14 September 2023, Kalyan announced via a press conference, that the JSP and TDP would jointly fight the 2024 Andhra Pradesh legislative elections.
 In March 2024, TDP rejoined the NDA for legislative elections and 2024 General Elections, effectively making it a tri-party alliance, or Kutami, in Andhra Pradesh.
 Kalyan played a key role in forging the alliance between JSP, TDP and BJP by limiting the number of seats his party contested.
 The alliance swept to power in a landslide victory, with Janasena winning each of the seats it contested — 21 MLA seats and 2 MP seats.
 Kalyan was elected to the Andhra Pradesh Legislative Assembly from Pitapuram constituency by a margin of over 70,000 votes.

-After the 2024 elections, the Janasena Party (JSP) attained eligibility for recognized party status.
+After the 2024 elections, the Jana Sena Party (JSP) attained eligibility for recognized party status.
 According to the Election Commission's guidelines, a party can achieve state party status by securing at least three per cent of the total number of seats.
 JSP exceeded this threshold by winning 13% of the seats in the state, qualifying for the status.

-Janasena in coalition government
+Jana Sena in coalition government

 On 12 June 2024, party president Pawan Kalyan was sworn in as a cabinet minister in the Government of Andhra Pradesh, and on 16 June 2024, he was announced as the Deputy Chief Minister.
 He is also the Minister of Panchayat Raj, Rural Development & Rural Water Supply; Environment, Forests, Science & Technology.

-On the same day, two other Janasena legislators and Pawan Kalyan were sworn in as ministers.
+On the same day, two other Jana Sena legislators and Pawan Kalyan were sworn in as ministers.
 Nadendla Manohar became the Minister for Food and Civil Supplies, Consumer Affairs, while Kandula Durgesh became the Minister for Tourism, Culture, and Cinematography.

-On 5 July 2024, P. Hari Prasad was elected unopposed as a member of the Andhra Pradesh Legislative Council under the MLA quota, becoming the first MLC from the Janasena Party.
-On 24 July 2024, Janasena made key appointments for the party within the Andhra Pradesh Assembly.
+On 5 July 2024, P. Hari Prasad was elected unopposed as a member of the Andhra Pradesh Legislative Council under the MLA quota, becoming the first MLC from the Jana Sena Party.
+On 24 July 2024, Jana Sena made key appointments for the party within the Andhra Pradesh Assembly.
 Tenali MLA, Nadendla Manohar, was designated as the Deputy Floor Leader of the party, while Lokam Naga Madhavi, the MLA of Nellimarla, was appointed as the Chief Whip.
 Bhimavaram MLA, Pulaparthi Ramanjaneyulu has been appointed as the Treasurer.
 Visakhapatnam South MLA Vamsi Krishna Yadav, and Razole MLA Deva Varaprasad have been appointed as Secretaries.

 In October 2024, amidst the Tirupati Laddu controversy, Pawan Kalyan issued a clarion call through his Varahi declaration in Tirupati, advocating for the formation of a board dedicated to protecting temples and Hindu interests.